 Napa is a larger medium-sized city located in the state of California.
 With a population of 79,246 people and 28 constituent neighborhoods, Napa is the 112th largest community in California.

 Housing costs in Napa are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Napa isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Napa are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Napa is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Napa is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Napa who work in office and administrative support (11.52%), management occupations (10.78%), and sales jobs (9.97%).
+There are especially a lot of people living in Napa who work in management occupations (13.24%), office and administrative support (10.62%), and sales jobs (9.80%).

 Napa is an extremely ethnically-diverse city.
 The people who call Napa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Napa residents report their race to be White, followed by Asian.
 Napa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 39.33% of the city’s residents.
-Important ancestries of people in Napa include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 39.90% of the city’s residents.
+Important ancestries of people in Napa include German, Irish, English, Italian, and European.

 The most common language spoken in Napa is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Tagalog.